 James Glasscock – Co-Founder & CEO at Good Human Inc., and Co-Founder of DNA.fund, a firm focused on investing in and launching blockchain ecosystems for enterprises and entrepreneurs.
 Prior to starting a brilliant career with large corporations including Warner Bros.
 Entertainment, James was an Electrical Division Manager USS Sides in the US Navy during Operation Desert Storm and was awarded Sailor of the Year, Naval Achievement Medal.

 Luke Riddle – CEO & Co-Founder at Phoenix Labs, LLC, former Operations Leadership executive at Coinbase.
-Prior to becoming a successful trader and a well known figure in crypto world, Luke helped save lives in Iraq as a Naval Aviator – Lieutenant Commander.
+Prior to becoming a successful trader and a well-known figure in the crypto world, Luke helped save lives in Iraq as a Naval Aviator – Lieutenant Commander.
 He was an aircraft Commander, flight lead with Combat Level III, & Strike Level II pilot ratings.

-Michael Novogratz – the CEO of Galaxy Investment Partners, a cryptocurrency investment firm, who calls himself “the Forrest Gump of bitcoin,”.
+Michael Novogratz – the CEO of Galaxy Investment Partners, a cryptocurrency investment firm, calls himself “the Forrest Gump of bitcoin,”.
 He was ranked a billionaire by Forbes in 2007 and 2008.
-Prior to becoming a prominent name in crypto world, back in 1980s Michael served in New Jersey National Guard that included service as a helicopter pilot.
+Prior to becoming a prominent name in the crypto world, back in the 1980s, Michael served in the New Jersey National Guard that included service as a helicopter pilot.